 Fair Futures is a coalition of child welfare agencies, non-profits, foundations, advocates and young adults working to ensure we fulfill our promise to New York City’s foster youth.
 We successfully launched the Fair Futures model citywide at all 26 foster care agencies in December 2019.
 Since then, we hired over 450 staff and nearly 3,000 young people in foster care ages 11-21 have received support from Fair Futures coaches, tutors and specialists.
-Nearly 99% of young people actively engage with their coach by the end of the first year, and 85% of young people coached in the second year achieved an average of 3 academic, career, and/or independent living goals/outcomes.
+Nearly 99% of young people actively engaged with their coach by the end of the first year, and 85% of young people coached in the second year achieved an average of 3 academic, career, and/or independent living goals/outcomes.
 All of this progress was achieved during the COVID-19 pandemic.

 Together, we can make sure every young person in foster care in New York City has a fair shot at success, from middle school into adulthood.

 By investing in Fair Futures in 2019, New York made a commitment to become the first city in the nation to offer long-term, comprehensive support for foster youth from middle school through age 26.
 But, in order to truly transform the lives of thousands of young people for generations to come, the City must now see its investment through by baselining the current $20 million and providing full funding of $35 million alongside the State to reach the ~3,000 additional youth ages 21-26 who left foster care without Fair Futures supports.

 If we fail to make these changes now, we are not only jeopardizing the future of these kids, but also our potential to make New York the fairest and most inclusive city in America.